India Data Protection Law and Need of Building Competence to Make Enterprises’Compliant

 - Identifying Data Owners, their roles, and responsibility

 - Data processing agreements between the data owner and the data processor

 - Define processes to retain, delete data.
-Identifying policy, consent requirement and implementing it for effective compliance
+Identifying policy, consent requirements and implementing them for effective compliance.

 - Data Retention policy and process